staples-sparx/StaplesLabs.github.io/_posts/2015-06-08-decision-tree.md

 ### Background

-At Staples SparX we deal with two major challenges.
+At Staples SparX we often deal with two major challenges.
 We want to create highly accurate data models based on the insights gleaned from machine learning.
-And we want to be able to evaluate these models very efficiently at runtime.
-Currently we observe a 10 millisecond timeout when we call our modeling web service.
+And we want to be able to evaluate these models efficiently at runtime.
+Currently we observe a 10 millisecond timeout when calling our modeling web service.

 In order to make the most accurate predictions possible, our data scientists experiment with a number of different modeling techniques.
 Some of them (ex: linear or logistic regression) are quite computationally cheap to score.
 Additionally, models such as those have a number of rich, native libraries that can be used to achieve impressive speedups.
 Particularly if the nature of the algorithm allows vectorization.